refinedev/refine/documentation/blog/2023-05-26-react-unit-testing.md

 ```

-The testing tools that we will use are [Jest](https://jestjs.io/) and [React Testing Libary](https://testing-library.com/docs/react-testing-library/intro/).
+The testing tools that we will use are [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).

 - **Jest**: This is a popular testing library built by Facebook.
 It has simple APIs that make testing very easy.
-- **React Testing Libary**: This is a testing built on-top DOM Testing Library that gives us the power to test React components.
+- **React Testing Library**: This is a testing built on-top DOM Testing Library that gives us the power to test React components.
 It comes with React project scaffolded with the `create-react-app` tool, if it is not present you can install it using `npm install --save-dev @testing-library/react`.

 To install Jest we run the command: `npm install --save-dev jest`.